 This post contains affiliate links which means, at NO extra costs to you, I earn a commission from any purchases made.
 For further details, please read my full disclosure policy.

-As stated in the opening paragraph, one of my most interested genres of reading is about the Holocaust.
+As stated in the opening paragraph, one of my most interesting genres of reading is about the Holocaust.
 Even if it’s a fictional book, such as The Nightingale, I read books on that time period.
-This book was on my book club’s reading list, but it was also on a best selling list for last summer.
+This book was on my book club’s reading list, but it was also on the best selling list for last summer.
 It did not disappoint.

 About the book